 - people with a chronic disease.

-These people can have severe reactions and serious complications.
-There is a chance these people could die from the infection.
+People with increased sensitivity to water-borne illnesses can have severe reactions and serious complications, including death.
 Speak to your healthcare provider if you have a weakened immune system and you are concerned about the quality of the water in your community.
-You might be told to boil drinking water or install a water filter system.
+You might be told to boil drinking water or install a water treatment system.
 For more information, see HealthLinkBC File #56 Preventing Water-borne Infections For People with Weakened Immune Systems.

-Although there is little chance of getting Toxoplasmosis through drinking water, this disease is a concern for pregnant women.
+Although the risk is relatively low of getting Toxoplasmosis through drinking water, this disease is a concern for pregnant women.
 For more information, see HealthLinkBC File #43 Toxoplasmosis.